ShyGorilla/IG_GUI_Brutter/README.md

 ## What is Instagram Brutter ?
-Instagram Brutter is a tool that can do a Brute Force attack for instagram accounts.
+Instagram Brutter is a tool that can do a Brute Force attack for Instagram accounts.
 You should use a VPN for this to Hide your information from the target side.
 This tool will automaticly save your sessions and will store all passwords you have tried in the exel document.
-If the password found for the user, you can receive an email if you entered.
-But if you don't want to receive an email you can just leave the input empty.

 Download Chromedriver : https://chromedriver.chromium.org/downloads